Adjusting As-Built Surfaces

 - RoadEng Civil

-As we found at the end of the previous section, survey data (and the resulting surfaces) are not always perfect.
+Survey data (and the resulting surfaces) are not always perfect.
 It is not the fault of the surveyor if the stripped surface survey extends a few meters beyond the original ground survey; and yet this will produce large fictitious fill volumes.
 In some cases, it is desirable to create a surface that was not surveyed or to fix obvious glitches in the survey.

 Rather than try and modify the surfaces we will first create fixed cross sections from the existing surfaces and then modify the cross sections layers.